Lens on Mongolia: Photography, Culture, and Language

 Wild Majesty and Crafted Heritage: Photography of Wolves, Argali, and the Mongolian Deel

-For our last day in the park, we’ll begin before sunrise as we journey into the mountain steppe to photograph gray wolves and argali sheep, taking advantage of the early light to capture these elusive and majestic animals in their natural habitat.
-In the afternoon, we’ll visit a Mongolian woman as she demonstrates the traditional process of making a deel, the national garment.
-This hands-on cultural experience offers the perfect opportunity to photograph intricate craftwork, explore the textures and colors of fabrics, and practice storytelling through everyday life.
-By combining technical photography and editing skills with immersive fieldwork, you’ll gain a deeper understanding of both the creative and cultural aspects of visual storytelling.
+We will begin before sunrise, heading into the mountain steppe to photograph gray wolves and argali sheep, using early light to capture these elusive animals in their natural habitat.
+In the afternoon, we will visit a Mongolian woman demonstrating the traditional making of a deel, the national garment.
+This hands-on cultural experience offers opportunities to photograph intricate craftwork, explore fabric textures and colors, and practice storytelling through everyday life.
+By blending technical photography and editing skills with immersive fieldwork, you will deepen your understanding of both the creative and cultural dimensions of visual storytelling.

 Day 7